pluginsGLPI/doc/source/formcreator/configuration.rst

 .. image:: images/translation_no_more_string.png

 When you close the dialog the list of translated strings is refreshed.
-You can edit a translatin by clicking on it, delete one or several translations with the checkboxes on the left of the list and the **Delete** button**.
+You can edit a translation by clicking on it, delete one or several translations with the checkboxes on the left of the list and the **Delete** button**.
 You can also filter the list with the filter input box.

 .. image:: images/translation_string_list.png